ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Enhanced timing of repositioning dialogs after loading.
 * (sbormann) Added noToolbar to URL-parameters.
 * (sbormann) Added BACKGROUND_VIEW, to define a view which will be displayed as background of a tile.
-* (sbormann) Added the option 'Open linked view in parent instance, if this view is used as a BACKGROUND_VIEW' for links to other views.
+* (sbormann) Added the option 'Open linked view in parent instance, if this view is used as a BACKGROUND_VIEW' and the option 'close panel after opening link' for links to other views.
 * (sbormann) Added a panel which can be placed on left side of the screen and display a BACKGROUND_VIEW/URL/HTML and is widely configurable.
 * (sbormann) Added showing of swipe goals (can be hidden via option in options/miscellaneous/swiping).
 * (sbormann) Fixed crash when enlarging a hidden tile.
 * (sbormann) Reworked some borders and scrolling parameters.
+* (sbormann) Fixed comboboxes (selecbox with progressbars in admin).
+* (sbormann) Padding bottom is only applied when minimizing a tile to give enough room for scrolling to tiles top.
+* (sbormann) Fixed setState to false for postMessage-Communication.
+* (sbormann) Added option to define border-radius (rounded corners) of tiles.
+* (sbormann) Added option to define text-shadow-color of toolbar.
+* (sbormann) Added fallback to loading iframe content for non fitting mime types.

 ### 1.4.1 (2020-11-01)
 * (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.